Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Related work

 \paragraph{HAC lower bounds} Point-based HAC in Euclidean space is at least as hard as finding the closest pair of points.
 Karthik and Manurangsi show that, assuming the SETH, closest-pair in dimension $\omega(\on{polylog}(n))$ requires $\Omega(n^{2-o(1)})$ work, and $(1 + o(1))$-approximate closest-pair in dimension $\omega(\log n)$ requires $\Omega(n^{1.5-o(1))})$ work.
 These lower bounds do not apply to graph HAC.

 \paragraph{Dynamic MSF} In this paper, we focus on edge insertions and deletions.
-For sequential dynamic MSF, Holm et al.\ give an algorithm for $O(\log^4 n)$ amortized work per edge update, which was later improved to $O(\log^4 n / \log \log n)$ amortized update work per update~\cite{holm2001poly,holm2015faster}.
+For sequential dynamic MSF, Holm et al.\ give an algorithm with $O(\log^4 n)$ amortized work per edge update, which was later improved to $O(\log^4 n / \log \log n)$ amortized work per update~\cite{holm2001poly,holm2015faster}.
 The best worst-case bound is $O(n^{o(1)})$ work per update~\cite{nanongkai2017dynamic, chuzhoy2020deterministic}.

 For parallel batched edge updates, Anderson et al.\ give an incremental MSF algorithm that handles $k$ edge insertions in $O(k\log(1 + n/k))$ expected work and $O(\log^2 n)$ span w.h.p.~\cite{anderson2020work}.
 Other existing algorithms are deterministic but have much higher work bounds.
 Pawagi and Kaiser give an algorithm handling insertions in $O(kn)$ work and $O(\log n \log k)$ span and deletions in $O(n^2(1+ \log^2 k / \log n))$ work and $O(\log n + \log^2 k)$ span~\cite{pawagi1993optimal}.
 Shen and Liang give an algorithm handling insertions and deletions in $O(n^2)$ work and $O(\log n \log k)$ span~\cite{shen1993parallel}.
 Ferragina and Luccio give an algorithm handling insertions in $O(n \log \log \log n \log(m/n))$ work and $O(\log n)$ span and $k = O(n)$ deletions in $O(kn \log \log \log n \log(m/n))$ work and $O(\log n \log(m/n))$ span~\cite{ferragina1994batch}.